Universal Credit is the UK Government’s benefits system. It rolls several in- and out-of-work benefits into one.

-By 2022 it will replace benefits including Housing Benefit, Jobseeker’s Allowance and Tax Credits.
-People will receive all their benefits in one monthly payment, including the payment intended to cover rent.
-This is happening gradually.
-More people are already receiving Universal Credit.
+In 2022 it replaced benefits including Housing Benefit, Jobseeker’s Allowance and Tax Credits.
+People now receive all their benefits in one monthly payment, including the payment intended to cover rent.

 Across Great Britain we are calling on the government to: